archetype-themes/reference-components/README.md

   - Add attributes assignments
     - Each attribute should be overridable by passing the attribute to the component with the same name
     - Each attribute should also include fallbacks by using the `| default` Liquid filter.
 Fallbacks can include:
-      - Section-level settings
+      - Section-level setting
-      - Block-level settings
+      - Block-level setting
       - Global-level theme setting
       - And finally, a default hardcoded value
       - If an attribute is of a boolean value, you may need to include `| default: true, allow_false: true`
       - If an attribute is of an object type, the associated Shopify Liquid object should be specified
+      - If an attribute is of any other type, e.g. string, these should be separate by a pipe as in `{'small'|'large'}`
-    - All attributes defined at the top of the file should be the exclusive variables used within the file.
-For example, there should be no direct calls to setting values
+    - All attributes defined at the top of the file should be the exclusive variables used throughout the file.
+There should not be any calls to setting values directly
   - Slots
-    - When possible, components, like section components should be built so that you can slot content into it
+    - When possible, components, like section components, should be built so that you can slot content into them
-    - Slotted content can be anything but more often than not, it is a captured “rendered snippet” that is then passed as an attribute to that component
+    - Slotted content can be any value but more often than not, it is a captured “rendered snippet” that is then passed as an attribute to that component
-    - This provides you with a way to modify any components, by passing them attributes, you may need before you slot them into another component
+    - This provides you with a way to modify any components, by passing them attribute values, you may need before you slot them into a component
   - Island architecture
     - Some components can benefit from the island architecture, which loads in a component’s JavaScript based on some condition, e.g. interactivity, in view, etc.
     - Wrap code in `<is-land>` tag with an optional hydrate attribute reference, e.g. `on:visible`